Promoting British Values

 - Mutual Respect and Tolerance of those with Different Faiths and Beliefs

 This relates to pupil voice being heard and valued in school and encouraging children to become involved in decision making processes where possible.
-It is also important that children has understand how democracy has shaped modern Britain, how the democratic process has evolved through history and how the lack of democracy can affect people globally.
+It is also important that children have understood how democracy has shaped modern Britain, how the democratic process has evolved through history and how the lack of democracy can affect people globally.

 The Rule of Law